Kansas governor's race is close after abortion upheaval

 “I am more confident than I have been,” said Joan Wagnon, a former Kansas Democratic Party chair and ex-Topeka mayor.

 Schmidt, the state’s three-term attorney general, is ending his campaign on the attack with “Kansas Can Do Better” rallies around the state.
-Kelly allies closed with a “Back on Track, Can’t Go Back” tour.
+Kelly and other Democrats did “Meet Me in the Middle” events set for the final weekend and Monday after her allies had a “Back on Track, Can’t Go Back” tour.

 “It’s not that I ignore national issues.
 You know, I understand that inflation is an issue,” Kelly told reporters after a recent event in Topeka.
 “But I think people in the state of Kansas want me to focus on the things that I actually have some control over.”